PatrickMcGrath29/quotes/content/quotes/8-xftuiqea.md

 ---
 uuid: 8-xftuiqea
 text: >-
-  For the godly, are not they careless of this duty, [that is, looking unto Jesus].
+  Are not they careless of this duty, [that is, looking unto Jesus].
 O their excursions from God!
 Sad dejections of Spirit!
 Inordinate affections of the world!
 And in the meanwhile, O the neglect of this gospel-ordinance even amongst saints themselves!
 I know not whether through lack of skill, or through lack of will, but sure I am this duty lies dormant, neglected of most of the people of God...

   "I write unto you," saith the apostle "to stir up your pure minds by way of remembrance," (2 Peter 3:1).
 It is in the original Greek, "to awaken your pure minds," and it was but need.
 See how David calls upon himself, "Awake, my glory!"
 (Psalm 57:8).
 And see how Deborah calls upon herself, "Awake, awake, Deborah, awake, awake, utter a song," (Judges 5:12).
 Awaking, is a word that imparts rousing, as birds that provoke their young ones by flight, to make use of their wings.